-Born in Mexico in 1964 and at various stages in her career also credited as Laura Herring, Laura Elena Harring and Laura Martinez Harring, she became the first Hispanic to win the Miss USA crown (1985).
-She became an actress a couple of years later, worked her way up through the theater and television and wound up being compared with some of the screen’s most celebrated idols and icons.
-After the International Herald Tribune compared her with Ava Gardner, American film critic Roger Ebert wrote in his “Mulholland Dr.” review of October 12, 2001: ‘Not many actresses would be bold enough to name themselves after Rita Hayworth, but Harring does, because she can.
-Slinky and voluptuous in clinging gowns, all she has to do is stand there and she’s the first good argument in 55 years for a “Gilda” remake.’
-After “Mulholland Dr.”, praised by noted Los Angeles film critic Kenneth Turan as ‘a dark dreamscape that needs to be experienced, not explained,’ Laura Harring became an instant screen phenomenon.
+Born in Mexico in 1964 and at various stages in her career, also credited as Laura Herring, Laura Elena Harring, and Laura Martinez Harring, she became the first Hispanic to win the Miss USA crown (1985).
+She became an actress a couple of years later, worked her way up through the theater and television, and wound up being compared with some of the screen’s most celebrated idols and icons.
+After the International Herald Tribune compared her with Ava Gardner, American film critic Roger Ebert wrote in his “Mulholland Dr.” review of October 12, 2001, ‘Not many actresses would be bold enough to name themselves after Rita Hayworth, but Harring does, because she can.
+Slinky and voluptuous in clinging gowns, all she has to do is stand there, and she’s the first good argument in fifty-five years for a “Gilda” remake.’
+After “Mulholland Dr.” which was praised by noted Los Angeles film critic Kenneth Turan as ‘a dark dreamscape that needs to be experienced, not explained,’ Laura Harring became an instant screen phenomenon.

-Visiting Brussels at the Brussels International Fantastic Film Festival a number of years ago, she gladly looked back at this exciting period and didn’t mind looking ahead to see what’s in store for the near future.
+Visiting Brussels at the Brussels International Fantastic Film Festival in 2007, she gladly looked back at this exciting period and didn’t mind looking ahead to see what’s in store for the near future.

 That’s pretty rude, isn’t it?
-There’s a whole team involved in the process of the making of a film, the entire cast and crew, they all worked on it for month, and they get booed?
+There’s a whole team involved in the process of the making of a film, the cast, and crew, they all worked on it for months, and they get booed?

 When did you first get passionate about movies?

-When I was 18, I was a social worker in India, then I traveled and ended up in the Philippines.
-I can tell you that when I was in both those countries – this was way before I started acting – I went to see the films there.
-I didn’t know at all what they were saying, no subtitles, they were in Hindi for example, and sometimes I watched two or three films a day.
+When I was eighteen, I was a social worker in India, then I traveled and ended up in the Philippines.
+I can tell you that when I was in both those countries—this was way before I started acting—I went to see the films there.
+I didn’t know at all what they were saying, no subtitles, they were in Hindi, for example, and sometimes I watched two or three films a day.
 There was something in me that really liked watching them, even though they weren’t the best quality films.
-This was also in a time when they were so conservative, so that when a couple was in love and they were about to kiss, there was thunder, or the wind blew and the windows opened (laughs).
+This was also in a time when they were so conservative so that when a couple was in love, and they were about to kiss, there was thunder, or the wind blew and the windows opened [laughs].
 It was so amazing!
 And when I became an actress, they booked me opposite Raul Julia in a movie called “The Alamo: Thirteen Days to Glory” and when I watched him, I was fascinated by him, even when I didn’t have scenes with him.
-He was playing Presidente de Santa Ana and when he got himself all worked up, angry, with his beautiful resonant low voice, I became addicted to acting.
-He played Shakespeare in Spanish and in English and I don’t know of any other actor who could do that.
+He was playing Presidente de Santa Ana, and when he got himself all worked up, angry, with his beautiful resonant low voice, I became addicted to acting.
+He played Shakespeare in Spanish and in English, and I don’t know of any other actor who could do that.
 He could play anything.
 Within the industry, everyone knew he was one of the best actors, but in terms of critics and the media, he didn’t get much attention, did he?
 For me, it’s a great, great honor to be opposite such great actors.

 How did David Lynch work on the set of “Mulholland Dr.”?

 It was for a few years.
 But after I worked with William Hurt on “The King” , I had all of these wonderful opportunities, like “Walkout” with Edward James Olmos.
-I got to play the suburban mom: they aged me, they tailed me, not a lot of actresses get that chance.
+I got to play the suburban mom; they aged me, they tailed me.
+Not many actresses get that chance.
 You get typecast forever and that’s it.
 And then you get older and you don’t work.
-But with me, it was great, because I did the transition already and people in Hollywood knew that I could play older and plain, you know what I mean.
-Amazing directors gave me the opportunities to do that.
-And then what happened, was completely the reverse.
-Instead of being typecast as glamorous, I was getting typecast as old and ugly and haggard (laughs).
+But with me, it was great because I did the transition already, and people in Hollywood knew that I could play older and plain, you know what I mean.
+Amazing directors gave me the opportunity to do that.
+And then what happened was completely the reverse.
+Instead of being typecast as glamorous, I was getting typecast as old and ugly and haggard [laughs].
 Then my agent said, ‘We got to do something about this.’
-So I went on a losing weight thing, and just when I was losing weight and looking good, I got offered “Love in the Time of Cholera” and I had to gain twenty-five pounds (laughs).
+So I went on a losing weight thing, and just when I was losing weight and looking good, I got offered “Love in the Time of Cholera” , and I had to gain twenty-five pounds [laughs].
 I have “Nancy Drew” coming up too, at Warner Bros., and it looks like a really funny film.
-It came out really cute, I play a glamorous movie star there.
+It came out really cute.
+I play a glamorous movie star there.